 - Hotel Clermont: For a fun modern option, try the Hotel Clermont.
 The posh hotel offers spectacular views of Atlanta from its rooftop bar.
-Their restaurant, Tiny Lou’s, is highly regarded by locals.
 For those 21+ who are feeling saucy, head to the basement.
 The separately owned Clermont Lounge is Atlanta’s oldest and longest continually operating strip club.

 Can’t-Miss Atlanta Experiences

 - Atlanta Food Walks: Taste some of Atlanta’s best food and stroll through historic neighborhoods with an expert guide.
 On the Grant Park tour, try classics like fried catfish and okra.
 You’ll also stroll through Historic Oakland Cemetry.